Scroll Down To Order

 Oct 6—The Yankees clinch the World Series over the Brooklyn Dodgers.

-Oct 10—Bomb plot decoded by Station N requesting to divide the defenses and ships of Pearl Harbor into 5 areas and report on ship locations.
+Oct 10—Bomb plot, decoded by Station N, requests to divide the defenses and ships of Pearl Harbor into 5 areas and report on ship locations.

 Oct 11—U.S. Naval patrol deposes of German-Norwegian radio station on Greenland.

 Oct 16—Hideki Tojo is new Prime Minister of Japan; a warhawk.
+Recommended reading, on the man who almost prevented Pearl Harbor Our Man in Tokyo, by Steve Kemper.
 With hush-hush permission, Army Air Force lands eleven specialists on uninhabited Baffenland, Eastern Arctic.

 Oct 21—U.S. authorizes loan on ninety million dollars to the U.S.S.R.